peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* The difference of the two objects.
+* The difference between the two numbers, that is, this arbitrary-precision decimal floating-point number minus another arbitrary-precision decimal floating-point number.

 **Throws:**